torkvato/CombatStats-MM67-mod/README.md

 - Estimated DPS is calculated on the base average damage per hit that take into account:
     - Weapons base damage with Str/Heroism already accounted (stated in the vanilla part of the char screen)
     - Constant and temporary elemental damages on both weapons (and three artifacts/relics)
-    - Dagger Mastery tripling of the base weapon damage
+    - Dagger Mastery base damage tripling chance
     - Things are not taken into account: Weakness and Racial bonuses Average Damage is divided by current Recovery value in seconds to get displayed DPS ()

-## Estimated Damage metrics
+### Estimated Damage metrics

 https://github.com/malekitsu/maw-mod-mmmerge